 Just after announcing a new joint Big Data and Cloud initiative, EMC

-are tag teaming on a new backup and recovery solution for VMware vSphere 5.1.
-Dubbed VMware vSphere Data Protection, the solution is built on EMC Avamar deduplication backup software
+and VMware are tag teaming on a new backup and recovery solution for VMware vSphere 5.1.
+Dubbed VMware vSphere Data Protection, the solution is built on EMC Avamar deduplication backup software technology.

 Delivered as part of VMware vSphere 5.1, VMware vSphere Data Protection replaces vSphere Data Recovery.
 The latter was previously available with vSphere.
 EMC said the new solution is more cost-effective, more reliable and easier to use.